dotnet/runtime/src/clr/README.md

 - [Book of the Runtime](Documentation/README.md#book-of-the-runtime)
 - [CoreCLR Documents](Documentation)

-.NET Core is part of ASP.NET 5 and is a subset of the .NET Framework.
+.NET Core is part of ASP.NET Core and is a subset of the .NET Framework.
 You can learn more about .NET Core and how and where you can use it in the [CoreCLR is open source][coreclr blog post] blog post.

 The [.NET Core Libraries][corefx] repo contains the base class libraries, which provides data types and base functionality (ex: String, Collections, HttpClient) on top of CoreCLR.
 The two repos together make up .NET Core.
 The [.NET Core is Open Source][.NET Core oss] and [Introducing .NET Core][Introducing .NET Core] blog posts describes our .NET Core OSS strategy and road map in more detail.